His Girl Friday: Development and writing

-During writing, Hawks was in Palm Springs directing Only Angels Have Wings, yet stayed in close contact with Lederer and Hecht.
-Hecht helped Lederer with some organizational revisions and Lederer finished the script on May 22.
+During writing, Hawks was in Palm Springs directing Only Angels Have Wings, but stayed in close contact with Lederer and Hecht.
+Hecht helped Lederer with some organizational revisions, and Lederer finished the script on May 22.
 After two more drafts completed by July, Hawks called Morrie Ryskind to revise the dialogue and make it more interesting.
 Ryskind revised the script throughout the summer and finished by the end of September before filming began.
 More than half of the original dialogue was rewritten.
-The film lacks one of the well-known final lines of the play, "the son-of-a-bitch stole my watch!", because films of the time were more censored than Pre-Code Hollywood films and Hawks felt that the line was too overused.
+The film lacks one of the well-known final lines of the play, "the son-of-a-bitch stole my watch!", because films of the time were more censored than Pre-Code Hollywood films, and Hawks felt that the line was too overused.
 Ryskind developed a new ending in which Walter and Hildy start fighting immediately after saying "I do" in the wedding they hold in the newsroom, with one of the characters stating, "I think it's gonna turn out all right this time."
 However, after revealing the ending to a few writers at Columbia one evening, Ryskind was surprised to hear that his ending was filmed on another set a few days later.
-Forced to create another ending, Ryskind ended up thanking the anonymous Columbia writer, because he felt that his ending and one of his final lines "I wonder if Bruce can put us up," were better than what he had written originally.
+Forced to create another ending, Ryskind ended up thanking the anonymous Columbia writer, because he felt that his ending and one of his final lines, "I wonder if Bruce can put us up", were better than what he had written originally.
 After reviewing the screenplay, the Hays Office saw no issues with the film, besides a few derogatory comments towards newsmen and some illegal behavior of the characters.
 During some rewrites for censors, Hawks focused on finding a lead actress for his film.

 Casting

 Hawks had difficulty casting His Girl Friday.
 While the choice of Cary Grant was almost instantaneous, the casting of Hildy was a more extended process.
 At first, Hawks wanted Carole Lombard, whom he had directed in the screwball comedy Twentieth Century (1934), but the cost of hiring Lombard in her new status as a freelancer proved to be far too expensive, and Columbia could not afford her.
-Katharine Hepburn, Claudette Colbert, Margaret Sullavan, Ginger Rogers and Irene Dunne were offered the role, but turned it down.
+Katharine Hepburn, Claudette Colbert, Margaret Sullavan, Ginger Rogers, and Irene Dunne were offered the role, but turned it down.
 Dunne rejected the role because she felt the part was too small and needed to be expanded.
 Jean Arthur was suspended by the studio when she refused to take it.
 Joan Crawford reportedly was considered.
 Hawks then turned to Rosalind Russell, who had just finished MGM's The Women (1939).
 Russell was upset when she discovered from a New York Times article that Cohn was "stuck" with her after attempting to cast many other actresses.
 Before Russell's first meeting with Hawks, to show her apathy, she took a swim and entered his office with wet hair, causing him to do a "triple take".
 Russell confronted him about this casting issue; he dismissed her quickly and asked her to go to wardrobe.